Carpenter Technology Corporation: Structure

+Ownership and acquisitions

 In 1957, after Northeastern Steel filed bankruptcy, it was acquired by Carpenter.

 In 1961, the company acquired NTH Products of El Cajon, California.

 In 1968, the company changed its name to Carpenter Technology Corporation to reflect its research and development initiatives.

 In 1969, the company acquired Gardner Cryogenics, but sued its former shareholders a year later after finding irregularities.
 The company was sold a few years later.

 In May 1983, the company acquired Eagle Precision Metals of Fryeburg, Maine, a precision drilling facility that produced high quality hollow steel bars.

 In 1984, the company acquired a wire-finishing plant, capable of redrawing steel wire to extremely fine sizes from AMAX Specialty Metals of Orangeburg, South Carolina.
 The plant was closed in 2012.